 We will often use external contractors for the production, scanning or photocopying of documents.

-Where we have not met with you or where we have contracted with you at your home or other premises, The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 are in force.
-This means you have the right to cancel your instructions to us within 14 working days of receiving this letter.
+You have the right to cancel your instructions to us within 14 working days of receiving your client care letter.
 You can cancel your instructions by contacting us at this office but it needs to be in writing.
 If we have already started work on your file then you may be charged if you then cancel your instructions.
 If you want us to start work earlier than 14 working days then please sign and return these terms and conditions of business by fax or email if urgent.